shaiju102/NY-Times---MVVM/README.md

 The application will be started on the device/emulator and a series of actions will be performed automatically.

-####ANDROID-TEST COVERAGE REPORT
+#### ANDROID-TEST COVERAGE REPORT

--find createDebugCoverageTest task;
+- find createDebugCoverageTest task or execute the command gradlew createDebugCoverageReport from the project root in the terminal;
--double click;
+- double click;
--wait for all tests to run
+- wait for all tests to run
--Note: you should have your test emulator launched or an Android device connected.
+- Note: you should have your test emulator launched or an Android device connected.

--When Android Studio notifies you that everything is OK, you'll be able to find a test coverage report at “YOUR_PROJECT_PATH\app\build\reports\coverage\debug\index.html”:
+- When Android Studio notifies you that everything is OK, you'll be able to find a test coverage report at “YOUR_PROJECT_PATH\app\build\reports\coverage\debug\index.html”: